eff3ct0/teckel/README.md

 ### Usage in Apache Spark

-Once you have created the `teckel-etl.jar`, you can use it to run ETL processes in Apache Spark.
-To run the ETL, you need to provide the following arguments:
+Once the `teckel-etl_2.13.jar`is ready, use it to execute ETL processes on Apache Spark with the following arguments:

 - `-f` or `--file`: The path to the ETL file.
 - `-c` or `--console`: Run the ETL in the console.